Clarox - s/t. 1982 Mucer

 MM also informed me of a second album from Clarox, that he says isn't near as good.

-A listing of obscure 60's, 70's, and 80s prog, psych, jazz fusion, and hard rock albums that remain largely unknown and have not been reissued on CD (at the time of publishing)
+A listing of obscure 60's, 70's, and 80s prog, psych, jazz fusion, electronic, and hard rock albums that remain largely unknown (generally due to a lack of a reissue).

 Subscribe to: